Aquatic Supervisor

 Candidate recognition: Certification card.

 Required references: Aquatic Supervisor Workbook, Guide to Ontario Public Pools Regulation, Alert: Lifeguarding in Action.
+(Note that some affiliates provide materials to candidates, and some require candidates to purchase materials on their own.
+Double check before you purchase.)

 Instructional format: Aquatic Supervisor may be delivered through online learning, blended learning, or in-person learning.